Type above and press Enter to search. Press Esc to cancel.

 • Omnichannel capabilities: If you’re going with a commerce platform, it should support an omnichannel strategy, connecting your online store to your retail shop.
 A commerce platform safeguards stock by syncing products, transactions and other data across sales channels, keeping your inventory and financials organized.
 To execute this strategy, you’ll want a payment processor that can support both in-store and online transactions like a payment gateway.

 • Reporting and analysis: Data is a key part of discovering business trends and seasonal products.
 By being able to gain insight into your retail business you can track what is contributing to your success, view revenue reports and see other key retail metrics.
+With the right data, you can drive more sales and tap into new revenue streams.

 Drive sales with contactless payments